-Have you ever wondered, ‘What is Python used for?’
-The wide range of Python uses and applications is proof of why it is a go-to programming language for most developers.
-Let’s discuss the top 10 Python applications:
+Have you ever wondered, what is Python used for?
+The wide range of Python uses and applications is proof of why it is the go-to programming language for most developers.
+Let us discuss the top 10 applications of Python:

 Web Application Development

-Web application development undeniably falls under the top Python applications due to its provisions for scalability, convenience, and security.
-It comes with several Web Development frameworks such as Django, Pyramid, and Flask.
-Django’s framework comes with standard libraries that allow for protocol integration such as HTTPS, SSL, FTP, etc. and even help with email, XML, JSON, and many more.
+Web application development undeniably falls under the top applications of Python due to its provisions for scalability, convenience, and security.
+Python comes with several Web Development frameworks such as Django, Pyramid, and Flask.
+Django’s framework comes with standard libraries that allow for protocol integration, such as HTTPS, SSL, FTP, etc., and even help with email, XML, JSON, and many more.
 The development time is significantly reduced, and as a result, there is more time to market the application.
 The dynamic development features make it a perfect tool for developing Python web applications.

 Data Science and Big Data

-The crucial part of Data Science and Big Data is the extraction of valuable insights from large datasets and data visualization.
-This is where Python’s libraries, such as NumPy, SciPy, Pandas, TensorFlow, Matplotlib, etc., come into play.
-While Pandas, NumPy, SciPy, etc. work with data, Seaborn and Matplotlib are used for data visualization through graphs.
+The crucial part of Data Science and Big Data is the extraction of valuable insights from large data sets and data visualizations.
+This is where Python’s libraries, such as NumPy, SciPy, pandas, TensorFlow, Matplotlib, etc., come into play. pandas, NumPy, SciPy, etc., work with data, while Seaborn and Matplotlib are used for data visualization through graphs.

-Data Science is very popular and widespread, and the preferred language by most Data Scientists is Python.
-It is preliminary for data-based organizations and research.
-It stands to reason that the Data Science field has contributed tremendously to Python’s popularity as well.
+Data science is very popular and widespread.
+It is a preliminary required for data-based organizations and research.
+It stands to reason that the data science field has contributed tremendously to Python’s popularity as well.

 Check out this Python for Data Science Course by Intellipaat.